lomeat/nested-todos/readme.md

 - **init**: Configure the setup of project
 - **styl**: Style the components

- ---

 ## Roadmap

-- [ ] Add Redux or MobX to manage state
+- [x] Add Redux or MobX to manage state
+- [x] Remake with TypeScript
 - [ ] Remake core logic with state update
 - [ ] Create other UI components
 - [ ] Add Drag & Drop with nesting elements